 - Floor Signs: Create a safer and more efficient workplace with easy-to-read floor signs, an ideal way to improve pedestrian awareness as they travel through a facility or warehouse.
 With over 50 premade signs and the option to create custom made floor signs, these self-adhesive floor signs are ready for immediate installation and can withstand pedestrian, pallet jack and even light forklift traffic.
 Floor signs are ideal for communicating simple messages that need to make a big impact.

 - Floor Shapes: Communicate messages quickly and clearly with floor marking shapes like footprints, circles, corners, or Ts.
 Floor shapes are a cost-efficient way to indicate the proper storage locations and designated worker pathways without using a large amount of product.

 Identifying the floor marking tape that best suits your facility is step one; next it’s time to commit to your facility’s safety.
 If your facility could use a combination of signs and floor tape for drawing extra attention to fire extinguishers, first aid kits or electrical panels, consider one of the PathFinder sign bundles offered by Graphic Products.

 Still not sure which floor marking solution is ideal?
-Give us a call 888.326.9244 or request free floor tape samples.
+Give us a call 888.326.9244 or request free box of floor tape samples.